By Roy Burner - Minister of the Gospel

 It was the assertive woman who was responsible for prayer being taken our of schools; opening the door for all kinds of ungodly instruction/happenings in its place.
 It was the assertive personage of others who opened the door to legally kill an unborn child in its mother's womb.
 It was the assertive personage of others who allowed the homosexuality lifestyle to become acceptable; gay marriage to be instituted by a judicial ruling; and the transgender movement to come into existence.

 There are those who speak out; in a respectful, not hateful manner, voicing their opinions on subjects that are sometimes heated topics; without entering into the characteristics of the assertive woman.

-Scripture speaks of godly women of propriety and moderation; professing godliness with good works (1 Timothy 2:9-10).
-Professing characteristics that reveal the inner nature of a godly woman.
-Scripture brings out that a woman with a meek and quiet spirit is precious in the sight of God (1 Peter 3:4).
+Scripture speaks of godly women of propriety and moderation; professing godliness with good works (1 Timothy 2:9-10); professing characteristics that reveal the inner nature of a godly woman, a meek and quiet spirit, that is precious in the sight of God (1 Peter 3:4).